Pablo González Garza: Against the Zapatistas

 He was also in charge of pacification of the Zapatista rebellion in Morelos during the fighting between Emiliano Zapata and Carranza, where he earned a reputation for brutality and ruthlessness.
-González's manifesto of July 19, 1916 explicitly stated that Morelos civilians, including women and children, who were perceived as supporters of Zapata, were going to be massacred (though officially counted among those who died in battle).
-In his pacification campaigns, González reinstitute the practice of Victoriano Huerta and Porfirio Diaz of shipping captured peasants to Yucatan for heavy forced labor.
-To combat González Zapata provided arms to individual villages, even those not directly under his control, so they could form effective self-defense units.
+González's manifesto of July 19, 1916, explicitly stated that Morelos civilians, including women and children, who were perceived as supporters of Zapata, were going to be massacred (though officially counted among those who died in battle).
+In his pacification campaigns, González reinstitute the practice of Victoriano Huerta and Porfirio Diaz of shipping captured peasants to Yucatán for heavy forced labor.
+To combat González, Zapata provided arms to individual villages, even those not directly under his control, so they could form effective self-defense units.
 This policy eventually backfired on Zapata since after González left, villagers used the weapons against Zapatista foraging parties, which in turn led to numerous conflicts between the peasants and rebels.

-González was mostly successful in suppressing the rebellion in Morelos for a time, due to help from a turncoat Zapatista general Sidronio Camacho (who had killed Zapata's brother, Eufemio Zapata), who provided him with crucial intelligence.
+González was mostly successful in suppressing the rebellion in Morelos for a time, due to help from a turncoat Zapatista general, Sidronio Camacho (who had killed Zapata's brother, Eufemio Zapata), who provided him with crucial intelligence.
 After another revolt in Coahuila, led by Lucio Blanco, González was recalled.
 Zapata then reclaimed his home state.

 Assassination of Zapata

 He was the mastermind behind the assassination of Emiliano Zapata, which was carried out by his Colonel, Jesús Guajardo.
 In early 1919 disagreements arose between González and Guajardo, and after learning of these, Zapata wrote a letter to Guajardo, asking him to join the Zapatistas.
 The letter was intercepted by González who blackmailed Guajardo and used it as an opportunity to set up an ambush for Zapata.
-Guajardo, after making a show of loyalty to Zapata by executing a turn coat Zapatista chief, Victoriano Bárcena, arranged a meeting with Zapata at Chinameca Hacienda at which he was supposed to deliver badly needed ammunitions.
+After making a show of loyalty to Zapata by executing a turncoat Zapatista chief, Victoriano Bárcena, Guajardo arranged a meeting with Zapata at Chinameca Hacienda at which he was supposed to deliver badly needed ammunitions.
 After Zapata arrived, on April 10, 1919, a guard of honor presented arms to him, but on the third signal of the bugle they opened up fire at point blank range, killing Zapata.